dolph/recipes/barbecue/bulgogi.md

 Distribute the sugar evenly on the beef by sprinkling it on each piece.
 Allow beef to sit for 10 minutes.

-- 20 ounces rib eye beef, trimmed, thinly sliced
+- 20 ounces ribeye beef, trimmed, thinly sliced
 - 1 tablespoon brown sugar

 In a small bowl, mix together the marinade: